Maurice Hawk School

 Standing at 305 Clarksville Road is Maurice Hawk School - one of the West Windsor-Plainsboro Regional School District's educational institutions.

 In the early 1960s, West Windsor was at the start of its suburban growth.
-As more and more families began to move into town, the youth population began to grow.
-As early as 1961, West Windsor began discussions for the construction of a new elementary school.
+As more and more families moved in, the youth population grew as well.
+As early as 1961, West Windsor began discussions for the construction of a new school.
 That year, the decision was made to name the new school after Maurice H. Hawk.[1]
 Born in 1881[2] - reputedly at the Schenck Farmstead[3] - Maurice (pronounced "Morris") joined the West Windsor Board of Education in 1914 and served as its Secretary for the next 44 years.[4]
 He was also West Windsor Township's Treasurer for 39 years (1931-70).[5]
-On May 8, 1962, referendum voters approved the construction of this $725,000 school to be built on a 20-acre tract on Clarksville Road, directly next to the old, wooden, mid-1800s "Princeton Junction Parsonage" schoolhouse.[6]
-Plans for the structure, designed to accommodate 425 students, had by then been architects Albert Micklewright and Samuel Mountford, architects of Trenton.[7],[8] |
+On May 8, 1962, referendum voters approved the construction of this $725,000 school to be built on a 20-acre tract on Clarksville Road, directly next to the mid-1800s "Princeton Junction Parsonage" schoolhouse.[6]
+Plans for the structure, designed to accommodate 425 students, had by then been architects Albert Micklewright and Samuel Mountford, architects of Trenton.[7],[8] See the rendering lower on this page for the original design. |

-The Maurice Hawk school opened on April 6, 1964, with an initial class of 64 students.[11]
-Its first acting principal was Superintendent Frank J. Walton, who served while a permanent replacement was found.[12]
-Within a few months, Shelton Stern was hired as the first permanent principal.[13]
-However, by 1966, a new Principal had assumed leadership: Anthony Razzano.[14]
-Following him was: |
+Maurice Hawk school opened on April 6, 1964, to a class of 64 students.[11]
+Its first acting principal was Superintendent Frank J. Walton,[12] succeeded by Shelton Stern as the first permanent principal a few months later.[13]
+However, by 1966, Anthony Razzano had assumed principalship.[14]
+Following him were: |

 Bibliography